Coffee for Wildlife

 Ethiopia

-The Ethiopian beans grow wild and through minimal intervention beneath tree canopy in Afromontane forest in an area called the Bench-Sheko zone, in the country’s southwest.
-This is the birthplace of Arabica coffee, where the plants originated and were first domesticated.
-These forests are of global importance for the genetic diversity of Arabica coffee.
+The Ethiopian beans grow wild and through minimal intervention beneath tree canopy in Afromontane forest in an area called the Bench-Sheko zone, supporting sustainable livelihoods through the Community Conservation of Wild Coffee and Natural Forest Management Project.

 The coffee is sourced via a long-standing initiative – the Community Conservation of Wild Coffee and Natural Forest Management Project that supports the community-based conversation of wild and minimal-intervention coffee.